feniljain/knowledge-base/web-dev/database/README.md

 - https://github.com/dhamaniasad/awesome-postgres/
 - Database Webhooks for Postgres: https://github.com/portola-labs/db-webhooks
 - Streaming replication for SQLite ( stores changes to another file or object storages like S3 ): https://github.com/benbjohnson/litestream
+- Command line utility to show what locks will be acquired by a given query: https://github.com/AdmTal/PostgreSQL-Query-Lock-Explainer
+- Easily setup logical replication and switchover to new database with minimal downtime: https://github.com/shayonj/pg_easy_replicate

 ## Research Papers: